Iván Macalik

-Iván Macalik (born 14 September 1987) is an Argentine footballer who plays as a defender.
+Iván Ricardo Macalik (born 14 September 1987) is an Argentine former footballer who played as a defender.
 He played in the Primera División for Lanús.

 Career

 Macalik began his playing career in 2005 with Ferro Carril Oeste of the Argentine 2nd division.
 In 2008, he was signed by Lanús but only made 4 first team appearances between 2008 and 2010.
-His only goal came in a 1-1 draw against Caracas F.C. in Copa Libertadores 2009.
+His only goal came in a 1–1 draw against Caracas F.C. in Copa Libertadores 2009.

+Abroad, Macalik had a stint with Chilean club Unión San Felipe.

+His last club was Almagro in 2015.